almibe/influx/README.md

  - support all features SPARQL has (and probably eventually be used for Ligature's SPARQL implemenation)
  - support immutability, persistent data structures, and functional concepts
  - provide a variety of options for handling the output of a script (table, triples/quads, json, csv, xml, visualization)
- - run on JVM or JavaScript platform
+ - run on the JVM

 Relation to Turtle/SPARQL
  - support for @base and @prefix definitions